Old Chapel Manager

 UMass Amherst, the Commonwealth's flagship campus, is a nationally ranked public research university offering a full range of undergraduate, graduate and professional degrees.
 The University sits on nearly 1,450-acres in the scenic Pioneer Valley of Western Massachusetts, and offers a rich cultural environment in a bucolic setting close to major urban centers.
 In addition, the University is part of the Five Colleges (including Amherst College, Hampshire College, Mount Holyoke College, and Smith College), which adds to the intellectual energy of the region.

-4. Works closely with Auxiliary Enterprises on revenue-driven contracts such as weddings, conferences, and other special events/initiatives within the Old Chapel.
-Collaborates with unit bookkeeper to ensure proper invoice and contract preparation.
-Works with Auxiliary Enterprises on marketing plans and related promotional materials for the Old Chapel and related event spaces.
+- Works closely with Auxiliary Enterprises on revenue-driven contracts such as weddings, conferences, and other special events/initiatives within Old Chapel.
+Collaborate with unit bookkeeper to ensure proper invoice and contract preparation.
+Works with Auxiliary Enterprises on marketing plans and related promotional materials for Old Chapel and related event spaces.

 Minimum Qualifications (Knowledge, Skills, Abilities, Education, Experience, Certifications, Licensure)

-Bachelor's degree with three years relevant experience in event planning or program management.
+- Bachelor's degree with three years’ experience to include event planning or program management.

-Excellent organizational skills and ability to manage several projects simultaneously.
+- Excellent organizational and administrative skills aptitude with ability to manage several projects simultaneously.
+Ability to work under pressure and set priorities.

 Monday-Friday with some required night and weekend work.